RAPTOR-MSSTATE/WRIVA-Project-Datasets-and-Models/README.md

 ## Train Your Own Model Using Detectron2

-This guide provides step-by-step instructions to train a custom **instance segmentation model** using **Detectron2** using the **provided Google Colab File above**.
+Step-by-step instructions to train a custom **instance segmentation model** using **Detectron2** using the **provided Google Colab File above**.
 It covers dataset preparation, model training, and evaluation.

 ---